Brampton Honey Badgers: History

 On May 2, 2018, the Canadian Elite Basketball League announced Hamilton, Ontario, as one of the original six teams for its inaugural season beginning May 2019.
 On June 12, 2018, at a press conference the CEBL announced the logo and name of its Hamilton franchise as the Hamilton Honey Badgers, a nickname inspired by the world's most fearless animal.
 The team also announced the hiring of former Toronto Raptors' executive John Lashway as team president.
 On December 19, 2019, the organization appointed Jermaine Anderson as the new general manager of the team.

 The Honey Badgers won their first game, at home over Edmonton, 103–86 on May 12, 2019.

 The Honey Badgers made the playoffs and defeated the Niagara River Lions but lost in the CEBL Finals to the Saskatchewan Rattlers.

 The Honey Badgers won their first title on August 14, 2022, against the Scarborough Shooting Stars, 90–88, clinching a berth, at the 2022–23 BCL Americas.

 On November 28, 2022, the league announced due to renovations to the FirstOntario Centre, the Honey Badgers had relocated to Brampton permanently.

+On March 4, 2025, the Honey Badgers were purchased from the CEBL by Media Mogul Leonard Asper.
+The team was owned by the CEBL prior to the announcement and becomes the 8th privately owned team in the CEBL.
+Asper is the older brother of Winnipeg Sea Bears owner David Asper.